Ends in

 Concepts

-• An organization is a collection of AWS accounts that you can organize into a hierarchy and manage centrally.
+• An organization is a collection of AWS accounts you can organize into a hierarchy and manage centrally.

 AWS Training AWS Organizations 2